-Flushing Medium: Stainless steel pipes shall be flushed with potable or demineralized water having chloride content less than 20 ppm.
-However, for normal carbon steel or alloy steels, plant water, potable water or any other approved flushing medium can be used.
+Flushing Medium: Stainless steel pipes shall be flushed with potable or demineralized water having a chloride content of less than 20 ppm.
+However, for normal carbon steel or alloy steel, plant water, potable water or any other approved flushing medium can be used.

 Flushing Duration: Once the pipe flushing is started in open-ended systems, It is usually stopped after 5 minutes of clear water discharging started.

 For closed circuit loops, flushing can be stopped once the pump strainer is found to be free from foreign materials and the circulating water is clean.

 Flushing Liquid Volume: Sufficient volume of water should be available such that the complete pipe is full and exert sufficient force at high velocity on foreign matters.
 In normal cases, the water from the fire water distribution network is used for pipe flushing.
 Separate pumps shall be used for generating the required velocity.

 The common industry standard governing the procedure of pipe flushing is ASTM D4174.
 Other considerable pipe-flushing standards are ISO 5910, ISO 28521, ISO 5911, SHELL DEP 31405030, etc.

 Some of the considerable pipe-flushing guidelines are listed below: